 FLASHBACK FRIDAY | JEREMY McGRATH TALKS ABOUT HIS BMX ROOTS

 Jeremy McGrath’s first passion on two wheels was BMX.
 The obsession started at around 10 years old.
 He immediately had a knack for the sport and started winning races.
-He something raced 10 races a week.
+He sometimes raced 10 races a week.
 Not soon after Jeremy was winning BMX National events in the expert class.
 When he was introduced to motocross at 14 he won his first race on a YZ80 and the rest is history.
 We will let Jeremy tell you more about his BMX journey.

 Who got you into BMX?